-As at December 31, 2015, Royal Nickel has no history of earnings from operations and, due to the nature of its business, there can be no assurance that Royal Nickel will be profitable.
+As at December 31, 2016, RNC has no history of earnings from operations and, due to the nature of its business, there can be no assurance that RNC will be profitable.
 Development of the Dumont Nickel Project will require substantial financing.
+Initial capital costs for the development of the Dumont Nickel Project, for the base case, could be in excess of US\$1.191 billion, with additional expansion capital of US\$891 million.
+Failure to obtain sufficient financing will result in delaying or indefinite postponement of development of the Dumont Nickel Project, or possibly a loss of property interests.
 There is no assurance that such funding will be available to the Company, that it will be obtained on terms favourable to the Company or that it will provide the Company with sufficient funds to meet its objectives, which may adversely affect the Company's business and financial position.
-While Royal Nickel may generate additional working capital through fund raising or through the sale or joint venture of its mineral properties, there is no assurance that any such funds will be available.
-If available, future equity financing may result in substantial dilution to existing shareholders of Royal Nickel and reduce the value of their investment.
-Additionally, initial capital costs for the development of the Dumont Nickel Project, for the base case, could be in excess of US\$1.191 billion, with additional expansion capital of US\$891 million.
-Failure to obtain sufficient financing will result in delaying or indefinite postponement of development of the Dumont Nickel Project, or possibly a loss of property interests.
+While RNC may generate additional working capital through fund raising or through the sale or joint venture of its mineral properties, there is no assurance that any such funds will be available.
+If available, the terms of such financing may not be favourable to the Company and, if raised by offering equity securities, or securities convertible into equity securities, any additional financing may involve substantial dilution to existing shareholders.
+Failure to obtain any financing necessary for the Company's capital expenditure plans may result in a delay or indefinite postponement of exploration, development or production on any or all of the Company's properties, which may have a material adverse effect on the Company's business, financial condition and results of operations.